Private Pilot Life Insurance

 The swing criteria is probably not hard to guess.
 1. Total hours.
 They want to know that you are experienced enough to fly safely and know when not to fly.
 2. Your flight rating?
 IFR and CFII are eligible for the best rate class with no restrictions on aviation.
 VFR can get as good as preferred, the second-best rate class as long as… 3.
 Annual flight hours.
 For IFR and CFII to qualify for the best rate class you need to be flying 50+ hours annually.
 VFR can fly as little as 25 annually and still qualify for preferred.

 We can always beat the rates that AOPA offers on their group coverage and we aren’t limited on the amount of insurance the way they are.
-Give me a try.
+Give our private pilot life insurance policy quotes a try.
 You’ll be glad you did.

 More Questions?
 Check Out Our Blog!